5 killed, 2 injured in Kingsessing mass shooting; 2 in custody: police

 Outlaw said the suspect was taken in custody without incident in a rear alley on the 1600 block of Frazier Street.
 He was wearing a bulletproof vest, had multiple magazines in his vest, a scanner, an AR-style rifle and a handgun, Outlaw said.
 She added she believes the shooter is 40 years old.

-Outlaw said another person was also taken in custody, but their connection with the alleged shooter is unclear at this time.

-Outlaw said at some point, the second person in custody picked up someone else's gun and returned fire in the direction of the shooter in custody.
+Outlaw said at some point, another person got a gun and returned fire in the direction of the shooter.
+That person is also in custody, but their connection to the shooter was not immediately clear to police.

 A total of three guns were recovered, Outlaw said.
 She added 50 spent shell casings were found at the scene and several vehicles were hit by gunfire.